beretests/my-notes/r3-notes/zabbix-server-docker-setup/edit-nginx-config.md

 #### Other Notes

 - NGINX upstream configuration files can be found in `etc/zabbix`.
-1 for http and another for https and both are ymlinked to the files in `/etc/nginx/conf.d/`.
+1 for http and another for https and both are symlinked to the files in `/etc/nginx/conf.d/`.
 - Running `service nginx restart` will fail with error `2024/03/18 00:54:39 [emerg] 37530#37530: bind() to [::]:8080 failed (98: Address already in use) nginx: [emerg] bind() to [::]:8080 failed (98: Address already in use)`.
 Workaround is to kill the nginx service running on port 8080 (and/or 8443) by running `fuser -k 8080/tcp`.
 A new nservice instance will then be spawned with the new config.